byuistats/DS250-Cannon/content/Slides/p4/d1/_index.md

 {{< faq "Start working on Question 1">}}

-The goal of Grand Question 1 is to help us with "feature selection".
+The goal of Question 1 is to help us with "feature selection".

 - Remember: Overfitting happens when some boundaries are based on on _distinctions that don't make a difference_.
 - More data does not always lead to better models. ([Occam's Razor](https://www.google.com/search?q=Occam%E2%80%99s+Razor&rlz=1C1GCEJ_enUS882US882&oq=Occam%E2%80%99s+Razor&aqs=chrome..69i57&sourceid=chrome&ie=UTF-8))